- 23 Aug 2023

-The Airtable Enterprise Admin Panel allows you to manage users and what they have access to.
+The admin panel allows you to manage users and what they have access to.
 For more information on removing or adding collaborators within the Airtable UI check out this section that covers the ins and outs of collaboration.
-However, as an Admin, it is preferable to use the Admin Panel as you are only able to remove or add collaborators in the Airtable UI in bases or workspaces in which you are a collaborator.
+However, as an admin, it is preferable to use the admin panel as you are only able to remove or add collaborators in the Airtable UI in bases or workspaces in which you are a collaborator.

 Occasionally, it is necessary to add another user to an existing workspace or base or modify an existing user’s access.
 These circumstances include:

 - The original owner of the workspace has been deactivated